Execute an Outbound Service from Custom Business Object Logic

 -

-In order to call an external service from there you need to create an HTTP client in your custom business object logic.
+To call an external service from within your custom business object logic, you need to create an HTTP client.

 -